jyoung4242/articles/CA/cellularautonoma.md

 <img src="image-18.png" alt="TitleImage" style="width:400px;"/>

 In my last article, we studied the [Wafe Function Collapse](../WFC/wfc.md) Algorithm.
-Staying within that topic thread of different procedural algorithms that can be leveraged in game development, let's turn our focus to Cellular Automata.
+Staying within that topical thread of procedural algorithms which can be leveraged in game development, let's turn our focus to Cellular Automata.

 ## What is Cellular Automata

-Cellular Automata, or CA for short, is an algorithm that has some key potential benefits with the field of game development.
-You may have seen in certain games, maybe Dwarf Fortress or Terraria for example, where organic caves are generated, or some map patterns that look naturally grown.
+Cellular Automata, or CA for short, is an algorithm which has some key potential benefits within the field of game development.
+You may have seen in certain games, maybe Dwarf Fortress or Terraria for example, where organic looking caves are generated, or some map patterns that look naturally grown.
 Essentially, it uses a grid based data set, and for each discrete unit in that grid, uses the state of all its neighbors to determine the end state of that cell in the ending simulation result.

 ## History of Cellular Automata